Greensboro, NC Weapons Violation Attorneys

 When you need an attorney skilled in weapons violations defense

-In North Carolina, The Clifford Division has a demonstrated record of helping clients who face weapons-related charges.
+In North Carolina, Clifford & Harris, PLLC has a demonstrated record of helping clients who face weapons-related charges.
 The sooner you call us, the sooner our lawyers can put your defense on the right track.
 Contact us at 336-574-2788 or online for a free consultation.